LFN-Super-Blueprints/nephfon/focom/docs/architecture.md

 | O2IMS-style operator | Cluster LCM | `ProvisioningRequest` | BYOH CAPI resources |
 | BYOH controller | Bare-metal provisioner | CAPI resources | Kubernetes on hosts |

 FOCOM supports `allClusters`, `clusterNames`, and inline `templateParameters`.
-This implementation uses Kubernetes CRs and a hostPath-mounted `input.json`.
-It is **not** the Nephio Porch Git-backed FOCOM NBI.
+Operators watch Kubernetes CRs and read cluster/host details from `input.json`, which matches how this lab is operated today.
+A Git/Porch REST FOCOM NBI has been discussed in Nephio as a proposal; it is not an approved specification and is not required here.

 ## CRDs